votinginfoproject/vip-specification/docs/built_rst/xml/elements/contact_information.rst

 For defining contact information about objects such as persons, boards of authorities, organizations, etc. ContactInformation is always a sub-element of another object (e.g.
-:ref:`single-xml-election-administration`, :ref:`single-xml-office`,
+:ref:`multi-xml-election-administration`, :ref:`multi-xml-office`,
-:ref:`single-xml-person`, :ref:`single-xml-source`).
+:ref:`multi-xml-person`, :ref:`multi-xml-source`).
 ContactInformation has an optional attribute ``label``, which allows the feed to refer back to the original label for the information (e.g. if the contact information came from a CSV, ``label`` may refer to a row ID).